rgc99/irrigation_unlimited/README.md

 ## Automation

 Due to the many weather integrations available and their relevance to your situation, there is realistically no way to provide a built in 'auto-adjustment' feature.
-Therefore, no attempt has been made to include a solution and this also makes the integration more independant and flexible.
+Therefore, no attempt has been made to include a solution and this also makes the integration more independent and flexible.
 Run time adjustment is achieved by setting up sensor(s) that consume weather information such as rainfall and temperature but could factor in wind speed, solar radiation etc. to determine if more or less watering time is required.
 You might also consider using forecast information...
 A service call is then made to irrigation unlimited to adjust the run times.
 This does mean some knowledge of creating automations is required.

 On a personal note, I use the national weather service [BOM](http://www.bom.gov.au) for my forecast information but find their observation data not relevant due to the extreme regional variations in my situation.
-There are many micro climates (mountains) and a few kilometers in any direction makes a lot of difference, down pour to a few drops.
+There are many micro climates (mountains) and a few kilometres in any direction makes a lot of difference, down pour to a few drops.
 To this end I have a Personal Weather Station (PWS) that feeds [Weather Underground](https://www.wunderground.com) where I use the [WUnderground](https://www.home-assistant.io/integrations/wunderground) integration to retrieve the data.

 You will find my adjustment automation [here](./packages/irrigation_unlimited_adjustment.yaml) which feeds off the temperature and rainfall observation data.
 There is a card [here](./lovelace/observations_card.yaml) which displays this information (uses [multiple-entity-row](https://github.com/benct/lovelace-multiple-entity-row)).
 Some ideas were gleaned from [kloggy's](https://github.com/kloggy/HA-Irrigation-Version2) work.